puvvadaharsha/WeatherLocations/README.md

 ### Screenshots
 ![Desktop Image](screenshots/desktop.png)
 This is how it looks on a desktop.

 ![Mobile Image](screenshots/mobile.png)
+This is how it looks on a Mobile.

 ### Technologies Used:
 HTML, CSS, Javascript, Fetch API